• Skip to primary navigation

 • Make Ahead: This chickpea burger recipe is freezer friendly before or after cooking the patties.
 Simply freeze on a parchment lined sheet pan.
 Once frozen, stack the patties between parchment paper and store in a freezer bag or container for up to three weeks.

-More Veggie Burger Recipes to Love
+More Veggie Burger Recipes to Try

 • Black Bean Burgers with Saucy Sweet Onions